Lesson 1 of 18

 A few points off the average sounds harmless.
 Look at the tails.

 Move the same slider.
 Shift the whole bell curve of IQ a little to the left, and the number of kids in the lowest band explodes while the gifted band collapses.
-Lead doesn't lower one score, it bends the entire distribution.
+Lead doesn't just lower one score.
+It bends the whole distribution.

 IQ 70